michal-h21/lua-uca/README.md

 The special keyword "others" means that the scripts that follows in the table will be sorted at the very end.

+## Headers for index entries

+In some languages, for example Czech, multiple letters may count as one character.
+This is the case of the *ch* character.

+Lua-UCA provides function `collator_obj:get_lowest_char()`.
+It returns table with UTF-8 codepoints for correct first character for a given language that can be used for example as an index header.

+    local czech = collator.new(ducet)
+    languages.cs(czech)
+    -- first we need to convert string to codepoints local codepoints = czech:string_to_codepoints("Chrobák")
+    local first_char = czech:get_lowest_char(codepoints)
+    -- it should print letters "ch"
+    print(utf8.char(table.unpack(first_char)))
+    -- you can also specify position of the character local second_char = czech:get_lowest_char(codepoints, 2)
+    -- it should print letter "h", as it is second codepoint in the string print(utf8.char(table.unpack(second_char)))

 ## Unicode normalization

 By default, no Unicode normalization is used internally.
 You can explicitly request normalization that use the